 - Documents that relate to APIs or Intermediates manufacturing should be prepared, reviewed, approved, and circulated as per predefined procedures either hard copy or electronically.

 - Issuance, revision, superseding, and removal of all documents should be controlled with history.

 - All documents should be assigned with a retention period as per requirement.

-- Document entries should be indelible immediately after the activities are completed with signs and date.
-Corrections should be signed and dated leaving the original entry readable.
+- Document entries should be indelible immediately after the activities are completed with signs and dates.
+Corrections should be signed and dated, leaving the original entry readable.

 Equipment Cleaning and Records